 Acquisitions have always been an integral part of Boston Scientific's growth strategy.
 In 2011, the company acquired Sadra Medical and Atritech in order to increase the market share of its respective structural heart therapy and atrial fibrillation businesses, which fall in the Interventional Cardiology division.
 It also acquired Cameron Health which has strengthened the sales of its Cardiac Rhythm Management business.

 The COVID-19 pandemic resulted in restricted movement of people across the globe in 2020.
 Most of the hospitals and healthcare institutions were focused on treatment of COVID-19 related patients and working on emergency cases.
 As such, there was a decline in elective surgeries, which impacted Boston Scientific sales.
 However, now that several countries have undertaken large scale vaccination programs for COVID-19, we forecast a gradual rise in the company's revenues.

 Boston Scientific spends a significant portion of its revenues on research and development.
 As a result it has been able to launch many self-manufactured products in the market.
 In the last few years, the company has launched a few new devices in its major segments.
 For instance, the company launched its RESONATE™ cardiac resynchronization therapy defibrillator (CRT-D) systems in Europe in 2017, and it has been fueling defibrillator growth.

 Following its historical acquisition strategy, Boston Scientific has acquired several companies in the last few years in order to expand its product portfolio.
 Most recently in 2018, the company acquired NXThera for $406 million.
-It also intends to acquire BTG plc, and Millipede Inc.
+It also acquired BTG plc, and Millipede Inc over the recent years.

 Boston Scientific is undertaking a restructuring program which aims to improve efficiency and innovation.
 This should help improve its market presence while also cutting costs, benefiting margins.